Should you buy smart bulbs, plugs or switches? Here's what to know.

 Smart bulbs

 Lots of smart bulbs, including ones from popular names such as Philips Hue and Sengled, send their signals using a low-energy wireless standard called Zigbee.
-You can buy smart bulbs like these individually, in pairs or in starter kits (like this one from Philips Hue) that include a bridge to translate the Zigbee signals into Wi-Fi signals that your router can understand.
-This lets you use remotes, apps or voice assistants to control your lights.
+You can buy smart bulbs like these individually, in pairs or in starter kits (like this one from Philips Hue) that include a bridge to translate the Zigbee signals into Wi-Fi network signals that your router can understand.
+This lets you use remotes, a mobile app or voice assistant to control your lights.

 Smart bulbs are team players, too.
 They can work alongside other smart home devices in scenes and routines with Amazon Alexa, Google Assistant or Siri via HomeKit.
 The same is true for smart switches and plugs, which brings us to our next category.